All you need to know about sunscreen lotion

 There are different types of sun cream protections suiting:

-• skin types: sensitive skin, fair skin, dark skin or skin with a tendency to acne, for example.
+• skin types: sensitive skin, combination to oily skin, skin with imperfections or a tendency to acne for example.

 • purposes: summer (most frequently) and daily